spmedia/Threat-Actor-Usernames-Scrape/README.md

 ![CTI nerds vs threat actors](https://i.imgur.com/SP93Ph5.png)

 A collection of CTI stuffs and various intel 📃

+I was inspired to make this because corpo intel copmanies are straight up absurd and charge 5-6 figures a year just to access this same type of data.
+I aint paying for that shit and oftentimes those of us in CTI cant get a budget approved for the tools we need so here we are.
+This is an ever changing and evolving repo that should (in theory) be updated oftenish so that it has fresh data.

+If you have anything neat to add, submit a PR and throw it up baw.

 ## Forums